 Abraham, known as the founding father of Israel, received God’s promise while he was childless.

-This wealthy livestock owner waited more than two decades to bare a son.
+This wealthy livestock owner waited more than two decades to have a son.
 Although Abraham was a man of great faith, unmet expectations can cause a weary heart to compromise.

 Abraham’s wife was aging, and she longed to build a family.
 Sarah compromised and offered Abraham her Egyptian maidservant, Hagar.
 Even though God gave Abraham a promise, he agreed to his wife’s plan.
 Ishmael was born, but Ishmael wasn’t the fulfillment of God’s word.